CloudSecurityAlliance/CSA-Guidance/Domain 4- Compliance and Audit Management.md

 It's important to remember that attestations and certifications are point-in-time activities.
 An attestation is a statement of an "over a period of time" assessment and may not be valid at any future point.
 Providers must keep any published results current or they risk exposing their customers to risks of non-compliance.
 Depending on contracts, this could even lead to legal exposures to the provider.
 Customers are also responsible for ensuring they rely on current results and track when their providers' statuses change over time.

 *Artifacts* are the logs, documentation, and other materials needed for audits and compliance; they are the evidence to support compliance activities.
 Both providers and customers have responsibilities for producing and managing their respective artifacts.
 Customers are ultimately responsible for the artifacts to support their own audits, and thus need to know what the provider offers, and create their own artifacts to cover any gaps.
-For example, by building in more robust logging into an application since server logs on PaaS may not be available.
+For example, by building more robust logging into an application since server logs on PaaS may not be available.

 ## Recommendations